harveypekar/mobile/book.md

 All deliverables (documents you hand in on Toledo) are allowed to be in either English (any spelling) or Dutch.
 If you choose to write in Dutch, we encourage you to use English for IT specific terms.

 We also encourage you to use a spellchecker, or use ChatGPT to have an initial text that you can correct and modify.
-You will never lose points in this course for language mistakes,
+You will never lose points in this course for language mistakes, but it's good to strive for good language.

 ## Evaluation